-This article covers best practices when backing up hypervisors and the virtual machines contained within.
+This article discusses best practices when backing up hypervisors and the virtual machines contained within.

-A hypervisor is a host of virtual machines that can hold as many virtual machines as resources are available.
-The hypervisor holds the data for the VMs in a data store.
+A hypervisor is a host for virtual machines.
+Hypervisors can hold as many virtual machines as resources on the physical device allow.
+The hypervisor keeps the data for the virtual machines in a datastore.

 Examples of Hypervisors:

 - VMware; vSphere; ESXi

 - Citrix Hypervisor (XenServer)

 Hypervisors act as a software front end for the management of multiple virtual machines that all reside on the same physical device.

 Virtual machines (VMs) are the servers that are housed within the hypervisor and run as independent servers with resources.
 They pool their resources from the same physical machine.

 In the above example, since you have five servers and a hypervisor, you are in control of six different servers.

 Disks formatted for a hypervisor have two separate partitions.
 One partition holds the information about your hypervisor and the hypervisor 'operating system.'
 The other partition handles your datastore, which is where the virtual machines reside.